privacybydesign/pbdf-website/pages/en/irma-explanation.md

 In the IRMA system there are no such *privacy hotspots*.
-At a meta-level, IRMA does involve some level of coordination about how attributes and credentials are organised and which cryptographic (public) keys are needed at which stage.
+At a meta-level, IRMA does involve some level of coordination about how attributes and credentials are organized and which cryptographic (public) keys are needed at which stage.
 This coordinating role is fulfilled by the Privacy by Design foundation.
 But: the foundation can not see at all which attributes are used where.

-The Privacy by Design foundation does not monopolise IRMA and its technology.
+The Privacy by Design foundation does not monopolize IRMA and its technology.
 The software is open source and is freely available, for everyone to use.
 Also other parties can play the coordinating and/or issuing roles that the foundation is playing at this stage.
 In fact,